RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Playing a live performance when all the musicians are in sync is one of the most joyous moments I have ever experienced.
 It is something that is hard to explain, but it is an amazing experience.

 Drumming is also often considered an amazing stress-relief activity and can be very cathartic.
-In fact, a recent study from 2019 found that drumming improved behavior skills in the students enrolled in a rock drumming program.
+In fact, a recent study from 2019 by Ruth G. Lowry and colleagues found that drumming improved behavior skills in the students enrolled in a rock drumming program.

 Aside from all of the immersion and emotional connections that have been well documented in studies and anecdotally among drummers is the fact that drumming is complex and requires a high degree of concentration.